pchaganti/ha-mcp/README.md

 ## 🔐 Security

 - ✅ All communication goes through HA Cursor Agent (port 8099)
+- ✅ Agent Key authentication for MCP clients
-- ✅ Agent validates your token against Home Assistant
+- ✅ Agent validates Agent Key for all requests
-- ✅ Agent uses internal SUPERVISOR_TOKEN for operations
+- ✅ Agent uses internal SUPERVISOR_TOKEN for Home Assistant API operations
-- ✅ Your token is stored only in local config file
+- ✅ Your Agent Key is stored only in local Cursor config file
-- ⚠️ **Never commit `mcp.json` with your token to git!**
+- ⚠️ **Never commit `mcp.json` with your Agent Key to git!**

 ---